legobeat/l7-devenv/README.md

     - Everything beyond your sources and configuration are a clean slate after a restart
   - Auditable
 - Fast and efficient
+  - Low performance overhead - save your memory and CPU for more interesting work
 - Productivity-enhanching
+  - Code-analysis and refactoring features familiar for IDE users

 ## Dependencies
 - OCI Container runtime